 Integrate Mergers & Acquisitions efficiently and effectively through synergies to be acquired by consolidating operations, supply chains, and product lines

-When master data is inaccurate, incomplete, out-of-date, or duplicated, business processes magnify and propagate these data deficiencies further into other parts of the Enterprise.
+When master data is inaccurate, incomplete, out-of-date, or duplicated, business processes magnify and propagate these data fallacies into other Organization components.

-The concept of latency is applicable as much to the abstract domain of information supply chains as it is to the physical supply chains that handle the flow of goods and materials for manufacturing operations.
-The lifecycle management of data within the organization is as relevant to eliminating latency and achieving a ZLE.
+The latency concept applies to the abstract domain of information supply chains and the physical supply chains that handle the flow of goods and materials for manufacturing operations.
+The lifecycle management of data within the Organization is as relevant to eliminating latency and achieving a ZLE.

 For a ZLE, closed-loop operations imply eliminating the latency between transactional and analytical activities

 In closed-loop business operations, transactional data captured in backend execution systems such as ERP/CRM shared in near-realtime with downstream Business Intelligence (BI) systems.
 Since executive decision-making effectiveness depends on the quality of data available, well-managed data assets provide a competitive advantage.
 Flawed Master Data impacts the bottom line.